Link search Menu Expand Document

 /monome/grid/key x y z

 Where x,y is the position and z indicates key down (1) or key up (0).
-Note here that x,y position is ‘zero referenced’ so 0,0 is the upper-left key and 15,7 is the lower-right.
+Note here that x,y position is ‘zero referenced’ so 0,0 is the upper-left key and (on a 128 grid, for example) 15,7 is the lower-right.

-Other messages (such as connect and disconnect) come from this same outlet, so we want to filter for the key messages.
+, also come from this same outlet – so we want to filter for only the /monome/grid/key

-Change the print object to route /monome/grid/key and then see the output from the route.
+object to see the output from the keypresses only.

 We now have a list of 3 numbers according to each key action.
-Use an unpack to break this down further into individual numbers.
+We can use an [unpack 0 0 0]

 2.2 LED output